stanfordnlp/CoreNLP/_pages/cleanxml.md

 metadata from XML attributes.
 The cleanxml annotator can be placed after tokenize in processing order.

-For example, if run with the annotators
+As a simple example, if run with the annotators

 ```
 annotators = tokenize, cleanxml, ssplit, pos, lemma, ner, parse, dcoref